-GOAL: This task requires you to reflect on the course content and attempt a quiz in order to determine if you understanding and interpreting the course concepts. are correctly PRODUCT: Quiz/zes FORMAT: Individual submission.
+GOAL: This task requires you to reflect on the course content and attempt a quiz in order to determine if you are correctly understanding and interpreting the course concepts.
+PRODUCT: Quiz/zes FORMAT: Individual submission.
 The quiz will include multiple choice questions.
-CRITERIA: Learning Outcome assessed Demonstrate an understanding of core knowledge while reflecting on the content of the first weeks in caring for child, youth and family in contemporary society.
-1

-All - Assessment Task 2: Written Critical Review

-GOAL: To critically review and appraise practices that contribute to the health and wellbeing of children, young people and their families.
+CRITERIA: No. Learning Outcome assessed Demonstrate an understanding of core knowledge while reflecting on the content of the first 3 weeks in caring for child, youth and family in contemporary society.
+0 GENERIC SKILLS: Problem solving All - Assessn nent Task 2: Written Critical Review GOAL: To critically review and appraise practices that contribute to the health and wellbeing of children, young people and their families.
 PRODUCT: Written Piece FORMAT: You will be provided with 2 topics.
 Choose one topic.
 For your chosen topic, you will: Review and reflect on the national framework for protecting Australia's children.
 Review and critique contemporary health promotion practices which address the issue applying principles of primary health care and health promotion.
 Address equity, rights and access issues relevant to the topic in relation to Aboriginal and Torres Strait Islander families.
 Further information will be provided in the course Canvas under Task 2.
-CRITERIA: No. Learning Outcome assessed 1 Describe the aim of the national framework for protecting Australia's children.
+CRITERIA: No. Learning Outcome assessed Describe the aim of the national framework for protecting Australia's children.
 1 2 Recognise and apply principles of equity, rights and access as these explain health inequalities for Aboriginal and Torres Strait Islander families.
 3 3 Application of health promotion principles, primary health care and advocacy for children young people and their families to health professional.
-2
+2 GENERIC SKILLS: Communication, Problem solving, Organisation